North Bromsgrove High School: Facilities and key information

 North Bromsgrove High School was rebuilt in 2007 as a PFI project ensuring a high standard of construction and annual maintenance.
 Its facilities management is currently led by BAM.
-It has five acres of playing fields, a sports hall, gym, dance studio, an Apple Mac suite, drama studio, equipment to deliver music technology, a radio station, and well-equipped science laboratories.
-The creative suite has two food rooms, two well-equipped design and technology rooms for the delivery of engineering and product design, a textiles room and three art and photography rooms.
+It has five acres of playing fields, a sports hall, gym, dance studio, an Apple Mac suite, drama studio, equipment to deliver music technology, a radio station, and science laboratories.
+The creative suite has two food rooms, two design and technology rooms for the delivery of engineering and product design, a textiles room and three art and photography rooms.
 The area houses a specialist kiln and light room to support the curriculum with two technicians across the faculty.

-The school has five computer suites to deliver Business Studies, Marketing and Enterprise, Computing, Film Studies, Media Studies, Health and Criminology.
+The school has five computer suites to deliver Business Studies, Computing, Film Studies, Health and Criminology.
 They are supported by an in-house IT technical support team.
 The school has a modern foreign languages department that offer French and Spanish.

-It has a house system made up of four houses voted for by students: Churchill, Attenborough, Rowling and Earhart all of which align with the school's pastoral system of Community, Aspiration, Respect and Endeavour.
+It has a house system made up of four houses voted for by students: Churchill, Attenborough, Rowling and Earhart.

 The school also has a specialist mainstream autism base for 10 children that are allocated by the Local Authority from across Worcestershire and a large sixth-form accommodation which offers both traditional A Levels and Level 3 qualifications.
-It has a history of students achieving places at Oxbridge each year.

-Reflecting the school's motto Studies Determine Character, North Bromsgrove has an established range of extra-curricular activities including the Duke of Edinburgh Award and has had many successes across Worcestershire in Young Enterprise and debating competitions; it also has a strong record of performing arts and sporting excellence.
-The school supports the local community through fundraising for charities such as New Starts and Primrose Hospice.
-It produced a film for the local community over Christmas 2020 celebrating local heroes.
-It is represented on social media and has its own YouTube account.
+North Bromsgrove has an established range of extra-curricular activities including the Duke of Edinburgh Award.
+It produced a film for the local community over Christmas 2020 celebrating local heroes..

 The new school was opened officially by an ex-pupil, the actor Mark Williams.
 He established an award in the name of former teacher Alan Holden and this is presented annually to the student who has shown the most dedication and commitment to the performing arts.

 Catchment

 The school's main feeder schools are Parkside Middle School and Catshill Middle School.
 Students also come from Alvechurch Middle School, Aston Fields Middle School and St John's Middle School as well as other middle schools in the surrounding areas of Redditch and Droitwich.

-A significant number of students stay on into the school's successful Sixth Form, which was judged 'Good' by Ofsted in 2019 and applications are accepted from students attending other schools as well.
+A significant number of students stay on into the school's successful Sixth Form, and applications are accepted from students attending other schools as well.